Pre-Operative Instructions for Conscious Sedation (Adults)

 - Drink plenty of fluids—patients who eat and drink a lot of fluids stay hydrated, allowing them to recuperate quicker, usually within 24 hours.

-- You may feel alert when leaving our office, but it’s important for your caregiver to remain aware and ready to help whether you feel awake or sleepy—your caregiver shouldn’t rust you alone.
+- You may feel alert when leaving our dental office, but it’s important for your caregiver to remain aware and ready to help whether you feel awake or sleepy—your caregiver shouldn’t rust you alone.

 - Use your caregiver’s arm (they will help you) to walk at all times.